baoqger/chrisbao/source/_posts/understand-http1-1-client-golang.md

 ```
 Note that by default the HTTP protocol version is set to 1.1.
 If you want to send HTTP2 request, then you need other solutions, and I'll write about it in other articles.

-Next, `Do` method is called which delegates the work to the private `do` method.
+Next, `Do` method is called, which delegates the work to the private `do` method.

 ```golang
 func (c *Client) Do(req *Request) (*Response, error) {